-Of course, automation software that a small business deems “too expensive” may be reasonably-priced to a large corporation.
+Of course, automation software that a small business deems “too expensive” may be reasonably priced to a large corporation.
 It’s a major expense and one you should be prepared for.
-Still, there are many RFP software on the market that are worth the investment, so long as they increase your efficiency without sacrificing quality.
+Still, there are many RFP software options on the market that are worth the investment, so long as they increase your efficiency without sacrificing quality.
 Determine what tasks you’re looking to automate and research budget-friendly software that meets this criteria.
 Remember, you don’t need to automate every single step of your RFP process.
 And you shouldn’t.
 While we agree that this technology is expensive, it actually saves you money in the long term.
 When your team is equipped with the right tools, the increased productivity results in a higher RFP response rate.

 3. RFP automation is only useful for RFPs.

 This is like saying that automation is only useful and relevant in the proposal industry.
 A notable benefit of RFP technology is that it’s so versatile.
-In fact, you can use it to inform Requests for Information (RFIs), Due Diligence Questionnaires (DDQs), Security Questionnaires (SQs), and any other Q&A-style information requests.
+In fact, you can use it to inform Requests for Information (RFIs), Due Diligence Questionnaires (DDQs), Security Questionnaires (SQs) and any other Q&A-style information requests.
 Automation software makes this possible by centralizing knowledge for easy application to any type of question and answer format.
 The content within this central repository is also valuable for all teams in an organization.
-For example, your company can easily access this information to assist in training, supporting customers, creating proactive proposals, and storing internal content.
+For example, your company can easily access this information to assist in training, supporting customers, creating proactive proposals and storing internal content.

 4. I don’t have to review or update my content anymore.

-It’s true that RFP automation reduces some of the heavy-lifting associated with the revision and maintenance process.
+It’s true that RFP automation reduces some of the heavy lifting associated with the revision and maintenance process.
 However, your software isn’t going to intuitively know that you updated sections like pricing.
 You still need to spend time curating and maintaining your content to keep your response quality consistent.
 RFP software does make outdated content more apparent though.
 It often has the functionality to automate reviews, notifying team members when it’s time to update content.
 It also helps to selectively feed new content back into your central repository each time you complete a response.
 RFP automation certainly streamlines your content reviews, but it doesn’t completely eliminate the need for them.

 5. It won’t work for me if my RFPs are highly customized.

 If you relate to this sentiment, you’re probably considering the overall look of your RFP rather than the individual pieces of content that go into it.
-No two bids are exactly alike; but, there is specific content you use repeatedly in each and every proposal.
+No two bids are exactly alike; but, there’s specific content you use repeatedly in each and every proposal.
 Some of this includes company legal names and DBAs, contact information, references and certifications.
 There are always questions you anticipate to be in a proposal, regardless of structure.
 RFP software can automate the formatting of your proposal, but its main purpose is to centralize content you can easily reuse.
-The more content you gather within this repository, the more information you’ll have to choose from when it comes to highly-customized RFPs.
+The more content you gather within this repository, the more information you’ll have to choose from when it comes to highly customized RFPs.

 6. Proposal software takes ages to implement.